robert-w-gries/robert-w-gries.github.io/_pages/projects.md

 I am both a contributor and a user of this repository.
 I followed the blog series to create a kernel with memory allocation and interrupt handling.
 This minimal kernel formed the foundation of rXinu.

-In order to give back to a project so integral to the development of `rXinu`, I have submitted numerous patches and resolved open issues.
+In order to give back to a project so integral to the development of `rXinu`, I have submitted numerous patches and helped resolve issues.

 ## [rust-osdev/multiboot2-elf64](https://github.com/rust-osdev/multiboot2-elf64)